|Oracle® Database Concepts

-See Also:Chapter 20, "Concepts for Database Administrators" discusses topics specific to DBAs.
-Chapter 21, "Concepts for Database Developers" discusses topics for developers.
+See Also:Chapter 20, "Concepts for Database Administrators" for topics specific to DBAs, and Chapter 21, "Concepts for Database Developers" for topics specific to database developers

 In general, database security involves user authentication, encryption, access control, and monitoring.
 This section contains the following topics:

 Each Oracle database has a list of valid database users.
 The database contains several default accounts, including the default administrative account